Sertoma honors students, teacher

 He is the son of Larry and Mindy Snyder of Venice.

-Therrien is in her fourth year of teaching at Venice High School where she instructs in English, intensive reading and co-teaches environmental science.
+Therrien is in her fourth year at Venice High School where she teaches English and intensive reading and co-teaches environmental science.
 She began her teaching career 20 years ago at Tabernacle Christian Middle School in Sarasota, followed by stints at Imagine Charter School in North Port and Heron Creek Middle School in North Port.

 Post a comment as